 3. Me and You and Everyone We Know (2005) | Director: Miranda July

-Slated as one of the earliest films that truly understood how we as people will interactive over the internet, Miranda July’s erratic and uncomfortable humor really delved into the human need for intimacy and being loved.
+Slated as one of the earliest films that truly understood how we as people will interact over the internet, Miranda July’s erratic and uncomfortable humor really delved into the human need for intimacy and being loved.
 Seen through an uncanny eye for human behavior and a kind of hopeful maturity that still revels in innocence, Me and You and Everyone We Know is a suburban comedy that can win your heart over if you let it.

 2. Submarine (2010) | Director: Richard Ayoade

-While essentially a coming of age story; Richard Ayoade’s stylish first feature is a super-funny comedy about adolescence and the romance that feels like the end of the road to the growing brain.
+While essentially a coming-of-age story; Richard Ayoade’s stylish first feature is a super-funny comedy about adolescence and the romance that feels like the end of the road to the growing brain.
 “Submarine” investigates both the inner and outer turmoil of a confused boy’s love life.

 1. Her (2013) | Director: Spike Jonze

-In Spike Jonze’s fourth feature film, a guy falls in love with his operating system and somehow it seems beautiful and entirely believable.
-Featuring a wonderfully bizarre premise, some breathtaking sequences and a heartbreaking story that idealizes futuristic love in a contemporary setting, “Her” becomes one of the best romantic comedies ever made.
+In Spike Jonze’s fourth feature film, a guy falls in love with his operating system, and somehow, it seems beautiful and entirely believable.
+Featuring a wonderfully bizarre premise, some breathtaking sequences, and a heartbreaking story that idealizes futuristic love in a contemporary setting, “Her” becomes one of the best romantic comedies ever made.